marv50/ArmRIEL/README.md

 git submodule update --init --recursive
 ```

-This fetches the `LynxRobotics` submodule at the correct commit.
+This fetches the `LynxRobotics` submodule at the commit ArmRiel currently points to.

 ---

-## 2. Pull latest changes (ArmRiel + submodule)
+## 2. Pull latest changes (ArmRiel + submodule) on your branch

-To update ArmRiel or the submodule:
+To update your current branch in ArmRiel and the submodule:

 ```
+# Make sure you are on your desired branch
+git checkout <your-branch>

 # Pull changes from ArmRiel fork
 git pull --recurse-submodules

-# Make sure the submodule is updated to the commit ArmRiel expects
+# Ensure the submodule is updated to the commit ArmRiel expects
 git submodule update --recursive
 ```